lucasbarber78/restaurant-review-scraper/docs/DEVELOPER_GUIDE.md

 - Aggressively detects and blocks automated browsers
 - Review translation features can interfere with extraction
 - Inconsistent DOM structure across different restaurant pages
+- **NEW**: Enhanced stealth handling specifically for Yelp's detection methods
+- **NEW**: Special handling for cookie and login prompts

 #### Google Reviews